jacobhe/runcat-tray/README.md

 # runcat-tray

-Is a runcat port for Linux using libappindicator.
+Is a runcat port for Kubuntu using libappindicator.

 (Another useless cat here..)

 ## requirements

-- libappindicator-gtk3
+- libayatana-appindicator3-dev

 ## build